gb2412/freddie-cli/README.md

 The repo contains training scripts for sparse GAM and Random Forest classifiers.
 Custom training scripts can be created in the following steps:
-1. Define the model name and parameters in the configurations [file](#Model-Training-Settings)
+1. Define the model name and parameters in the [configurations](#Model-Training-Settings)
 2. Create a script in the [train](train/) folder as `<model_name>.py`.
-Use the same name as in the configuration.
+Use the same name as in the [configuration](#Model-Training-Settings).
 3. The script should import the training set, fit the model, and save it.
+The training process has to be defined in a function called `train_<model_name>`.
 You can use the existing scripts as templates.

 | Option         | Short | Description              |
 | -------------- | ----- | ------------------------ |